-Vancouver Island is one of the top spots for whale watching in all of North America: the waters around the island are primarily home to orcas (killer whales), but gray, humpback and minke whales are sometimes seen as well.
-Plus there are sea lions, seals, and porpoises, too.
+Vancouver Island is one of the top spots for whale watching in all of North America: the waters around the island are primarily home to orcas (killer whales), but gray, humpback, and minke whales are sometimes seen as well.
+Plus there are sea lions, seals, and porpoises.

-Whale-watching season runs from May - November.
-There are whale-watching tours year-round, but May - November is high season because salmon migration attracts the orcas.
+Whale-watching season runs from May through November.
+There are whale-watching tours year-round, but May through November is considered high season because salmon migration attracts the orcas.

 08 of 14

 Tourism Victoria is a great resource for outdoor recreation.
-They have lists of hikes, bike rentals and kayak rentals (lists include businesses that are members of Tourism Victoria):
+It has lists of hikes, bike rentals, and kayak rentals (lists include businesses that are members of Tourism Victoria).

 09 of 14